g4n3sha5/airlinemaster/README.md

   <p align="center">
    This is a simple app to work with APIs, it is using TypeScript, React, React Query and React Router v5.
     This app is not focused on User Experience and User Interface.
-It is focused entirely on learning handling API requests.
+It is focused entirely on learning how to handle API requests.
 It is using fake Airline Passenger API.
   </p>
 </div>